megh7199/StackOverflow-web-crawler/README.md

 # StackOverflow-web-crawler
-Basic web crawler to get information of popularity of technologies based on currently available jobs
+Web crawler to get popularity of technologies based on currently available jobs